 How did he know?
 Villanova had practiced the game winning play – called Nova – hundreds and hundreds of times.
 They had planned for this precise moment for years, 4.7 seconds left was almost the optimum time for it.

 There was no discussion in the huddle, no frantic whiteboard x’s and o’s and arrows.
-The Wildcat’s coach, Jay Wright, wsdwedwedwedwedwedwedwesimply called Nova in his timeout, Ochefu went over to the sweat slick and did the only preparation the team needed.
+The Wildcat’s coach, Jay Wright, simply called Nova in his timeout, Ochefu went over to the sweat slick and did the only preparation the team needed.

 Arcidiacono had several options as he dribbled, all planned back in 2002 when Jay Wright brought on an assistant coach who brought the play with him.
 He had made that run with 5 seconds on the clock hundreds of times in practice.
 Every kid on the floor with him had been through it and all its variations time after time – always at the end of practice when everyone was tired and wanted to go home – just like the end of a draining game.